Kong/docs.konghq.com/app/enterprise/2.2.x/support-policy.md

 * The **First Major Version Release** is the first chronologically generally available release of a given Major Version.
 The First Major Version Release of Major Version 2 of Kong Enterprise was 2.1.3.0 and the First Major Version Release of Major Version 1 was 1.3.0.0.

-* The **Latest Major/Minor Version Release** is the most recent chronologically generally available Minor Version release of a given Major Version.
+* The **Latest Major/Minor Version Release** is the most recent chronologically generally available Minor Version Release of a given Major Version.

 For customers with an active enterprise support agreement, beginning with Kong Enterprise release version 2.1.3.x<sup>*</sup>.
-Kong provides support for each Major Version release of Kong Enterprise for 24 months from the release date of the Minor Version.
+Kong provides support for each Major Version Release of Kong Enterprise for 24 months from the release date of the First Major Version Release.

 Support includes:
 * Technical support on the use of the software as documented including: